 - You need to apply for a permit, which must be renewed annually

-It must also have electric fencing designed and maintained in accordance with the electric fencing guidelines of the WildSafeBC program
+The entire coop and run must be surrounded in electric fencing designed and maintained in accordance with the electric fencing guidelines of the WildSafeBC program

 Building your run